About Woburn Osteopaths

 She graduated from the Oxford School of Sports Massage (OSSM) obtaining a BTEC Level 5 in Clinical Sports and Remedial Massage.
 It was here that Carla gained skills in soft tissue and myofascial release, neuromuscular techniques and trigger point therapy, all of which she utilizes in her sessions.
 She believes tissue rehabilitation to be an integral part of any injury treatment.

-Carla has a busy family life with two young children, but still finds the time to sing with her band in and around Milton Keynes, something which she loves to do.
+Carla has a busy family life with two children, but still finds the time to sing with her band in and around Milton Keynes, something which she loves to do.

 Trevor Lyon-Smith, Counsellor and Psychotherapist

 Trevor has a degree in Counselling and Psychotherapy from The University of Warwick.
 He is a member of the British Association of Counselling and Psychotherapy (BACP) and has an Enhanced DBS (formerly CRB).
 He has worked as a counsellor for the NHS, Mind and a cancer charity.
 His clients have presented with a wide range of issues including stress, depression, anxiety, bereavement, suicidal ideation, low self-esteem, dysfunctional relationships and sexual abuse.

 There are many reasons why people seek the support of a therapist.
 They may be experiencing relationship difficulties, depression, work pressures, family breakdown and anxiety issues affecting their daily life.
 Many people are having difficulty coming to terms with unresolved, traumatic experiences.
 Talking to someone who neither connected to your life nor judgemental can help make sense of what has happened or is happening.

 Trevor is an integrative therapist, which means he tailors therapy sessions for each individual client and utilises different psychological theories and approaches.
 Central to his work is the importance of the therapeutic relationship and its capacity for positive change.